birdneststream/asciibird/README.md

 ## Focusing on Now / Roadmap

-* We can store chunked editing differences!
-Just need to fix up undo and redo with this new system.

 * Warning to the user for width and clipping, on export
- * Optimise the export code to use less chars

 * More Context Menus (right click menu)
   * Brushes Canvas right click